postralai/masquerade/README.md

 1. Get Python path: `which python`
 1. Get [Tinfoil](https://tinfoil.sh) API key (create account and API key)
 1. Add (1) Python path, (2) MCP file path, and (3) Tinfoil API key to the JSON below and add that to `claude_desktop_config.json`.
-Instructions to find the config are in the image below.
+Instructions to find the config file are in the image below.

 ```json
 {